nimbal/nimbalwear/README.md

 v0.21.7
 - bug fix: resolve error in collection report if no sync events
 - bug fix: resolve sync event naming issue based on device location in collection report
+- bug fix: fix logic for including supp_info files with or without password protection
 - update to require numba v0.59.0 or higher for Python 3.12 compatibility

 v0.21.6